The Problem with Teaching to the Middle

 Key to the successful implementation of the Buerk Method for Learning is the Buerk Rubric.
 Whereas a traditional rubric is primarily product-focused and utilized for grading, a Buerk Rubric is a student growth tool that is process and behavior focused.
 The Buerk Rubric is the primary learning tool that teachers can give their students.
 By breaking down a skill into four levels, a teacher can differentiate the standard for their students, and then the students can move at their own pace through the standard.
 What does this look like?

-In a Buerk Rubric, a student who is on-level or meeting expectations begins at level three.
+With a Buerk Rubric, a student who is on-level or meeting expectations begins at level three.
 Levels one and two meet students who are below grade level, giving them a place to begin, while level four provides more advanced or in-depth learning opportunities for students who are ahead.
 Most importantly, the Buerk Rubric can be used by students to set goals, create a plan for learning, and track learning along the way.

-So how can you implement a Buerk Rubric in your classroom?
+How can you implement a Buerk Rubric in your classroom?